peopledoc/vault-cli/README.md

   -h, --help                      Show this message and exit.

 Commands:
-  delete       Delete a single secret. delete-all   Delete multiple secrets. dump-config  Display settings in the format of a config file. env          Launch a command, loading secrets in environment. get          Return a single secret value. get-all      Return multiple secrets. list         List all the secrets at the given path. mv           Recursively move secrets from source to destination path. set          Set a single secret to the given value(s). template     Render the given template and insert secrets in it.
+  delete        Delete a single secret. delete-all    Delete multiple secrets. dump-config   Display settings in the format of a config file. env           Launch a command, loading secrets in environment. get           Return a single secret value. get-all       Return multiple secrets. list          List all the secrets at the given path. lookup-token  Returns informations regarding the current token mv            Recursively move secrets from source to destination path. set           Set a single secret to the given value(s). template      Render the given template and insert secrets in it.
 ```

 ## Authentication